Peace to the Gods and Goddesses of the foundation;

 But history has seemed to cover over the fact that the rightful successor to the Messiah was not Peter but James, the Messiah’s brother.

 This is perhaps because all the documents uncovered about James start that he was a Nazarite from birth belonging to a movement called the Nazarenes.
 This movement in Galilee was of devout Hebrew men who did not cut their hair and dressed in white linen.

 If the truth about James got out then the truth about the Messiah might have come out too, that he was a dread and devoutly practiced the Hebrew laws.
 His movement to return people to the dominion of God was to turn the people of Israel into righteous people.

 We as Black people need to hold on to this message as we are also the people of Israel and the Gentiles have outworn their welcome by mistreating our people historically.

 It is written: “For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.

 “And if some of the branches be broken off, and thou, being a wild olive tree, wert grafted in amongst them, and with them partakes of the root and fatness of the olive tree;

 “Boast not against the branches: but if thou boast, thou bearest not the root, but the root thee” (Romans 11: 16-18).

-We are the roots and they were grafted in and now they boast against us as though they are the roots and we were grafted in.
-As history always seems to repeat itself: “there is no new thing under the sun” (Ecclesiastes 1: 9), what they are doing to us now has also been done to us before.
+We are the roots and everyone else has been grafted in, now they boast against us as though they are the roots and we were grafted in.
+But as history repeats itself, and “there is no new thing under the sun”, what they are doing to us now has been done to us before.

 It is written: “O Assyrian, the rod of mine anger, and the staff in their hand is mine indignation.